 Another popular hike is the Pentland Hills Regional Park, which stretches from Edinburgh to Lanarkshire.
 This park is home to some of the most stunning scenery in Scotland, including rolling hills, forests, lochs, and rivers.

 No matter which hike you choose, you are sure to have an unforgettable experience and beautiful views to remember.
+It is best to flight tickets in advance, as it will be more profitable.
 So, grab your walking boots and head out to explore the incredible scenery that Edinburgh has to offer!

 Edinburgh is a great destination year round, but the best time to visit is during the summer months of June, July, and August.
 During this time, the weather is generally mild and sunny and the days are long, making it the perfect time to explore the city.